-- 0.5 mg/L of free chlorine per litre of water is detectable at the point where water enters the distribution system, after a minimum contact time of 20 minutes. - 0.1 mg/L of free chlorine per litre of water is detectable at all times at any point in the distribution network. - 95% of water produced through the filters per month is disinfected within validated UV conditions.
+- 0.5 mg/L of free chlorine per litre of water is detectable at the point where water enters the distribution system, after a minimum contact time of 20 minutes.
+Chlorine analyzer recorded 3,153,600 for 2019 and all were above the standard. - 0.1 mg/L of free chlorine per litre of water is detectable at all times at any point in the distribution network.
+1 sample taken daily at 3 different locations in the distribution system all were above the standard.